HossamHassan20990/Employee-Attrition-Analysisi-PowerBi/README.md

 # 📊 Employee Attrition Analysis - Power BI Report

 ## 📌 Project Overview
-This project analyzes employee attrition using **Power BI** and to identify key factors influencing attrition, predict employee churn, and provide actionable HR insights.
+This project analyzes employee attrition using **Power BI** to identify key factors influencing attrition and provide actionable HR insights.

 The Power BI report consists of **4 interactive pages**, each focusing on different aspects of attrition.